 Fruit- spice up this recipe and add your favorite berries to the mixture.
 This will give this sauce a new flavor!

-Food coloring- we didn't use food coloring for this sauce, but you can add a few drops of red food coloring if desired!
+Food coloring- I didn't use food coloring for this sauce, but you can add a few drops of red food coloring if desired!

 Spices- instead of using citrus, you can add vanilla extract or vanilla bean extract, and add a pinch of cinnamon and nutmeg for a warmer compote.